Skip to content

 }

-Naming a parameter of the receiver function with an underscore _ makes its value considered unused and discarded.
-This is useful when you don’t need to inspect the message received and you only want it to convey a specific opcode:
+Naming a parameter of the receiver function with an underscore _ indicates that its value is unused and discarded.
+This is useful when you don’t need to inspect the received message and only want it to convey a specific opcode:

 message(42) UniverseCalls {}